-The Local Organizing Committee is offering 10 scholarships to Indian delegates attend the INEBRIA 2020 conference and pre-conference workshops for professionals with genuine interest in expanding Early Identification and Brief Interventions (EIBI) in India.
+The Local Organizing Committee is offering 10 scholarships to Indian delegates to attend the INEBRIA 2020 conference and pre-conference workshops for professionals with genuine interest in expanding Early Identification and Brief Interventions (EIBI) in India.

 You have to be a resident citizen of India.